 Click the Learn More button of a service to see which providers support (directly or indirectly) that service.

-What is Mental Health?
-Mental Health refers to the state or condition of an individual’s emotional (feelings), psychological (inner thoughts), and social (relationships with others) well-being.
+Mental health refers to the state or condition of an individual’s emotional (feelings), psychological (inner thoughts), and social (relationships with others) well-being.
 A person’s mental health can impact many things in their life, whether it be their feelings throughout the day, how they respond to stress, or even how they interact with friends and family.

-What is Substance Misuse?
-Substance Misuse is the inappropriate use of drugs and alcohol, and can span from cigarettes and alcoholic drinks to inhalants, prescription medicine, and illegal drugs.
+Substance misuse is the inappropriate use of drugs and alcohol, and can span from cigarettes and alcoholic drinks to inhalants, prescription medicine, and illegal drugs.

-What is an Intellectual and Developmental Disability?
-Intellectual and Developmental Disabilities are disorders that are typically present at birth and can impact an individual’s physical, intellectual, and/or emotional development.
+Intellectual and developmental disabilities are disorders that are typically present at birth and can impact an individual’s physical, intellectual, and/or emotional development.